PhD, Philosophy, SUNY Binghamton

 My research enacts a constructive critique of Martin Heidegger’s philosophy of religion.
 Premised in an independent phenomenological analysis, I will show that experiences of joy and love – considered in light of the facticity of death and suffering – yield an (abyssal) ground for the meaningfulness of philosophy of religion in general, and of individuated religious communities of commitment specifically.
 I evidence my claims by a careful description of the livability, rationality, and possible desirability of the Christian faith as one living existential option among others; and through a demonstration of the basic intelligibility and coherence of theology as a discipline.
 Theology is the lived practice of taking responsibility for one’s fundamental commitments with moral, intellectual, and aesthetic integrity.

-Jack is a former Instructor at the American University of Kuwait and Concordia International School, Shanghai.
-He is the author of Saying Violence: Levinas, Chauvinism, Disinterest (Albany: SUNY Press, forthcoming); editor of The Sway of the Good: Levinasian and Cohenian Essays (under review); and co-editor of Normativity, Meaning, and the Promise of Phenomenology (London: Routledge, 2019) and Transcending Reason: Heidegger’s Transformation of Phenomenology (London: Rowman & Littlefield, 2019).
-His work has appeared in multiple journals, including Philosophy and Social Criticism, Continental Philosophy Review, and Philosophy Today.
+Jack is a former Instructor at the American University of Kuwait.
+He is the author of Saying Peace: Levinas, Eurocentrism, Solidarity (Albany: SUNY Press, forthcoming); and co-editor of Normativity, Meaning, and the Promise of Phenomenology (London: Routledge, 2019).
+His work has appeared in multiple journals, including Philosophy and Social Criticism, Philosophy Today, and Journal for the Continental Philosophy of Religion.